ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

 I'm very excited to announce the 1.0 release of [Perspec]!

-Perspec is a desktop app to correct the perspective of images.
+Perspec is a desktop app for correcting the perspective of images.
 This is primarily useful for photos of documents and receipts, but it can be used for any kind of image.